 - Stomach cancer (rarely)

-Indigestion can also commonly be caused by medications like NSAIDs, antibiotics, steroids and birth control pills.
+Indigestion can also commonly be caused by medications, like nonsteroidal anti-inflammatory drugs (NSAIDs), antibiotics, steroids and birth control pills.
 Other drug triggers include thyroid, cholesterol, blood pressure and pain medications.
-(7)

 8 Natural Remedies for Dyspepsia